Which Of The Orbital Electron Configurations Is Not Possible

 3. Incorrect Number of Electrons:

 Let's imagine a configuration for oxygen (Z=8): 1s²2s²2p⁴3s¹.
 This configuration has a total of nine electrons, one more than the atomic number of oxygen indicates.
-Each element's electron configuration must account for all electrons equal to its atomic number.
+That's why each element's electron configuration must account for all electrons equal to its atomic number.
 The correct configuration for oxygen is 1s²2s²2p⁴.
 This highlights the direct relationship between the number of electrons and the atomic number.

 4. Violating Hund's Rule:

 Consider boron (Z=5): 1s²2s²2p₁².
+On the flip side, Hund's rule dictates that electrons will individually occupy each orbital with parallel spins before pairing.
 This configuration pairs up the two 2p electrons in a single 2p orbital, before occupying the other available 2p orbitals.
-However, Hund's rule dictates that electrons will individually occupy each orbital with parallel spins before pairing.
 The correct configuration is 1s²2s²2p₁¹2p₀¹.
 This exemplifies the importance of Hund's rule in predicting the ground state configuration of atoms.

 5. Ignoring Subshell Capacity: